top of page

 -Chiaki J konaka, 20th anniversary blog on hatena.jp (english translation)

-I find this a brilliant way to end this section.
 In the end, even the head writer has forgotten, doesn't know or wont reveal the full meaning of the show.

 Next, the plot finally explained!